Research ReportPublished February 2026Updated June 26, 2026v1.7

-Global AI Governance & Risk Readiness Report 2026
+AI Governance & Risk Readiness 2026: EU AI Act & Global Policy

 Evidence-based evaluation of AI risk, compliance, and governance obligations across major jurisdictions — for boards, compliance officers, and regulators